 woman flossing teeth

 With the periodontal therapy you’ll receive from our Prince Albert dental office, you can enjoy better oral and overall health.
-During a consultation appointment, Dr. Janzen or Dr. Wilson, will assess your needs and help you create a fully personalized treatment plan.
+During a consultation appointment, Dr. Wilson, will assess your needs and help you create a fully personalized treatment plan.
 If you have any questions about your plan, we would be happy to answer them.

 Scaling & Root Planing